 The CHP has said that there were no brake marks around the scene of the crash and that they are investigating the cause of the accident.

-As a Roseville car accident lawyer, I offer my sincere condolences to the family and friends of the deceased.
+As a Sacramento car accident lawyer, I offer my sincere condolences to the family and friends of the deceased.
 In my line of work, I am familiar with accidents of this tragic nature.
-I advise you never to leave the scene of an accident.
-If you or someone you care about has been injured in a car accident, I urge you to contact Roseville personal injury lawyer to help you understand the best legal proceedings for your situation.
+I encourage drivers to pay attention to the road at all times.
+If you or someone you care about has been struck by a car and believe the conditions that caused it were the fault of another party, I encourage you to contact a Sacramento personal injury attorney to help you proceed legally.